Skip to Main Content

 Prognosis for ependymoma

-Factors that influence chance of cure include:
+Factors that affect the chance of cure include:

 • Location of the tumor